lsst-sqre/safir/docs/user-guide/pydantic.rst

 Pydantic supports several input formats for `~datetime.datetime` fields, but the resulting `~datetime.datetime` object may be timezone-naive.
 Best practice for Python code is to only use timezone-aware `~datetime.datetime` objects in the UTC time zone.

-Pydantic provides a utility function, `~safir.pydantic.normalize_datetime`, that can be used as a validator for a `~datetime.datetime` model field.
+Pydantic provides a utility function, `~safir.pydantic.normalize_datetime`, that can be used as a field validator for a `~datetime.datetime` model field.
 It ensures that any input is converted to UTC and is always timezone-aware.

 Here's an example of how to use it: